 Mandurah is home to Thomas Dambo’s Giants of Mandurah — an Australian-first cultural tourism project.
 Dambo’s five whimsical, larger-than-life sculptures celebrate the importance of protecting the natural world.
 Not only are the sculptures free to view, but they also come with an invitation to play.

-Head to the newest giant, Yaburgurt Cirkelstone, at the Coodanup foreshore in Mandurah.
+Head to the most accessible giant, Yaburgurt Cirkelstone, at the Coodanup foreshore in Mandurah.
 Yaburgurt was named in consultation with Bindjareb Elders, and the namesake pays tribute to a respected Elder from the region.
-The giant also replaces the Vivi Cirkelstone sculpture which was damaged by arsonists.

 5:30 pm: Sunset fish and chips at Cicerellos